 9. Find the right security provider

-If you lack the resources to manage everything in-house, there are security vendors who specialize in compliance.
+If your organization lacks the resources to manage everything in-house, there are security vendors who specialize in compliance.
 Such companies can provide software that matches your setup and complies with all HIPAA requirements.
 However, you must ensure they're trustworthy and won't accidentally leak your data.

 10. Get familiar with HIPAA